-SAFETY GUIDELINES - DEFINITIONS
+GUIDELINES - DEFINITIONS

-This manual contains information that is important for you to know and understand.
-This information relates to protecting YOUR SAFETY and PREVENTING EQUIPMENT PROBLEMS.
-To help you recognize this information, we use the symbols to the right.
-Please read the manual and pay attention to these sections.
+It is important for you to read and understand this manual.
+The information it contains relates to protecting YOUR SAFETY and PREVENTING PROBLEMS.
+The symbols below are used to help you recognize this information.

 ADANGER Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.